 - removing hazardous trees from the right of way

-- education and direction in species selection during construction of new developments to ensure long-term compatibility with the landscape and our infrastructure
+- providing education and direction in species selection during construction of new developments to ensure long-term compatibility with the landscape and our infrastructure

 One challenge of tree line safety is balancing property owners’ desires with the need to maintain safe, reliable electric service.
 We typically require about 10 feet of single-phase clearance from our high voltage conductors.
 If we’re pruning near a 3-phase line, that means a 28-foot zone that is free from vegetation.
 A large tree crown can spread 50-60 feet, so if it is growing directly under the line, there is going to be a significant aesthetic impact to the appearance of that tree.
 This is why it is so important that people not plant large trees near electric lines, as they will never be allowed to reach their full potential.
 In fact, most cities have ordinances which prevent the planting of large trees near power lines or in the right-of-way easement.
 For more information about vegetation management, read over a Customer Fact Sheet from the Public Utility Commission.
 To review a list of trees that are suited for our area, take a look at CoServ’s tree selection resource below to determine which trees are most compatible with each area of your property.